-The Sabbath was changed from Saturday to Sunday, but it was done by the authority of the Roman Catholic Church, not by the authority of YHWH.
+The Sabbath was changed from Saturday to Sunday, a change that the Roman Catholic Church claims they were given the authority to make.
 Many people today feel that the Sabbath day is Sunday instead of Saturday or that they are free to choose any day to be their Sabbath day.
 Let’s break down the scriptures that people use to say that the seventh day Sabbath is no longer binding on the believer today.

 There is no biblical authority from Genesis to Revelations to support the changing of the Sabbath day to Sunday; however below there are numerous quotes from the Roman Catholic Church taking credit for the change.

 The Convert’s Catechism of Catholic Doctrine (1957): 50: